declaresub/pydantic/docs/usage/validation_decorator.md

 Currently upon validation failure, a standard *pydantic* `ValidationError` is raised, see [model error handling](models.md#error-handling).

-This is helpful since it's `str()` method provides useful details of the error which occurred and methods like `.errors()` and `.json()` can be useful when exposing the errors to end users, however `ValidationError` inherits from `ValueError` **not** `TypeError` which may be unexpected since python would raise a `TypeError` upon invalid or missing arguments.
+This is helpful since its `str()` method provides useful details of the error which occurred and methods like `.errors()` and `.json()` can be useful when exposing the errors to end users, however `ValidationError` inherits from `ValueError` **not** `TypeError` which may be unexpected since python would raise a `TypeError` upon invalid or missing arguments.
 This may be addressed in future by either allow a custom error or raising a different